adetoola/php-sms/README.md

-# Awelewa SMS
+# SMS

-Awelewa SMS is a succinct and flexible way to add Nigerian SMS Providers Integration to [Laravel 5.*](http://laravel.com/)
+SMS is a succinct and flexible way to add Nigerian SMS Providers Integration to PHP Apps.

 ## Contents
 - [Installation](#installation)